lightmetrica/lightmetrica-v3/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Lightmetrica -- Research-oriented rendering framework
+Lightmetrica -- Research-oriented renderer
 ======================

+This project is under development for the initial release of Version 3.

 .. toctree::
    :maxdepth: 1